 Quds Day fits into Khomeini’s revolutionary paradigm as a show of resistance in support of “oppressed peoples” against “arrogant, oppressive powers,” and Khomeini went so far as to issue a fatwa declaring the elimination of the “Zionist entity” as a religious duty incumbent on Muslims.
 While ostensibly Quds Day’s primary focus is on the Israeli-Palestinian conflict, Iran sees this localized struggle as part of a broader regional initiative.
 By hosting Quds Day celebrations around the world, Iran seeks to frame the Palestinian struggle as a pan pan-Islamic cause, and to claim the leadership mantle as the preeminent defender of the Palestinians.

 Quds Day is thus part and parcel of Iran’s hegemonic project to export its revolutionary ethos and bolster its cultural and ideological influence throughout the Islamic world.
 Tehran’s rhetoric at Quds Day events has sought to make inroads among Muslim societies, Arab nations in particular, by excoriating their leaders for not doing enough on behalf of the Palestinians and for their willingness to negotiate or make peace with Israel under American pressure, against popular sentiment.
-By virtue of its implacable opposition to Israel’s existence and backing of the most recalcitrant elements of Palestinian society, including terrorist organization such as Hamas and Palestinian Islamic Jihad, Iran’s bid to hijack the Palestinian national movement serves to undermine efforts for a peaceable, negotiated solution to the Israeli-Palestinian conflict.
+By virtue of its implacable opposition to Israel’s existence and backing of the most recalcitrant elements of Palestinian society, including terrorist organizations such as Hamas and Palestinian Islamic Jihad, Iran’s bid to hijack the Palestinian national movement serves to undermine efforts for a peaceable, negotiated solution to the Israeli-Palestinian conflict.

 Revolutionary Activities Abroad

-Although Hezbollah itself draws no distinction between its military and political wings, the European Union has designated only the military wing of Hezbollah as a terrorist organization, allowing the group to overtly organize, demonstrate, and carry out fundraising activities throughout the continent.
+Although Hezbollah itself draws no distinction between its military and political wings, the European Union has designated only the military wing of Hezbollah as terrorist organization, allowing the group to overtly organize, demonstrate, and carry out fundraising activities throughout the continent.
 The Iranian terrorist proxy has therefore played a prominent role at Quds Day rallies in European capitals such as London and Berlin.